tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

          = \frac{\sum_{k=0}^{K-1}\frac{(M \times P(k))}{M}}{K}
          = \frac{\sum_{k=0}^{K-1}(P(k))}{K}

 where :math:`P(k,m)` represents the signal power of the RE :math:`m` within the RB :math:`k`, which, as observed before, is constant within the same RB and equal to :math:`P(k)`, :math:`M` is the number of REs carrying the RS in a RB and :math:`K` is the number of RBs.
-It is to be noted that, :math:`P(k)`, and in general all the powers defined in this section, is obtained in the simulator from the PSD of the RB (which is the standard value returned from the ``LteInterferencePowerChunkProcessor``), in detail:
+It is to be noted that :math:`P(k)`, and in general all the powers defined in this section, is obtained in the simulator from the PSD of the RB (which is provided by  the ``LteInterferencePowerChunkProcessor``), in detail:

 .. math::